License Plate Numbers: A Major Equalizer in Hit and Run Cases

 All too often, pedestrians become victims of hit-and-run drivers.
 Since they generally sustain severe injuries, they are often in no position to record license plate information or even make a mental note of it.
 Vehicle passengers are not immune from serious injuries, either.
 Considering that many hit-and-run drivers are also drunk and operating at high speeds, major collisions can leave victims seriously injured and incapable of collecting evidence after a crash.

-It is also important to note that NC is one of a handful of states that does not require front license plates.
+It is also important to note that NC is one of a handful of states that do not require front license plates.
 This reduces the opportunity to see license plate numbers in some cases.

 When Possible, Hit-and-Run Victims Should Respond Quickly and Thoughtfully